xentu/xentu-engine/docs/source/lua-code-reference/the-renderer-keyword.rst

 This method allows you to pick a color to clear the background with just before ``present()`` sends new drawing calls to the GPU.
-The color argument requires creating a new instance of the :ref:`Color <The Color struct>` class.
+The color argument requires creating a new instance of the :ref:`Color struct <The Color struct>`.
 Here is an example of how to use it:

 .. code-block:: lua